 GULFSTREAM G350 with a width of 7 feet 11 inches/2.41 meters and a height of 6 feet 4 inches/1.93 meters, the all-new Gulfstream GIII cabin is the optimal size and shape to help produce best-in-class speed, maneuverability and fuel efficiency, yet it’s still large enough to carry 15 passengers.
 At centraljetcharter.com/gulfstream-g350.html can be chartered for $4,900 per hour and up.

-"GULFSTREAM G350 PRIVATE JET" uniquely shaped cross-section translates to plentiful elbow and shoulder room for seated passengers while also offering plenty of headroom as passengers move about the cabin.
+The Gulfstream G350 has a uniquely shaped cross-section translates to plentiful elbow and shoulder room for seated passengers while also offering plenty of headroom as passengers move about the cabin.

 Pedestal-mounted conference tables provide stability for working and are height adjustable.
 High-speed communications and entertainment equipment allow the cabin to double as an office in the sky or a media room.